Koluskomtu/flex/_posts/2016-10-26-knitting-hats.md

 <img style="float: left; padding: 8px 5px 5px 7px;" src="/flex/images/stiped hat 2.jpg">
   And so, many mistakes and setup issues later -like replacing the sponge bar stalled the process of creating a swatch which is pivotal to determining the outcome of a project whether it be a hat, blanket or whatever.
-My latest hat is a two color with a few errors.
+The machine is now operational and my latest hat is a two color with a few errors.
 Not bad for an intial attempt.\\
 \\
   It is my only two color hat and is actually designed to fold back almost like a rasta hat.
 Because it turned out too tight, I reinforced the seam in the back and folded the extra length of